 When you get a P800 from the taxman, it means he thinks you've paid the wrong amount of tax.
 It's not necessarily bad news.
 In fact, if HMRC thinks they've overcharged you, they may just refund you without any hassle.
 Of course, if they think you haven't paid enough, they'll find a way of clawing it back.
 Generally, they'll adjust your PAYE tax code to take the money you owe automatically.

 If you don't understand why you've got a P800 tax calculation, you should definitely get some good, professional advice.
 Phone or email RIFT and we'll find out what's happened.
-If it turns out to be the taxman's error, we'll set it straight for you.Do I Qualify?
-PAYE Tax Calculator
+If it turns out to be the taxman's error, we'll set it straight for you.Start for free Tax Calculator

 Uniform tax refunds